By Water and The Spirit

 Who Shall Be Baptized?

 Since baptism is a rite of entry into the church, it is intended for children whose parents are active church members.
+This is because the church makes a commitment in raising the child in the knowledge of Christ.
+In a similar way, adults who are baptized also are received into membership supported by the church in living out the commitment to follow Christ.

 Those who are members of another church but who wish to have their child baptized here need to provide a letter from the pastor of that church confirming their membership.